Mike-Resheph/PotGenerator/README.md

 Output from all the scripts should be redirected to a new file with a useful name because by default output is written to stdout.

+Make sure to make the scripts executable with "# chmod u+x <script>" for it to work.

 ## linuxMD5gen.sh
 This small bash script will take a wordlist as an argument and output linux MD5 passwords.